 Over 160 startups took part in the 2020 edition of GoBeyond, divided into two categories:

 - Business resilience, or projects that aim to bolster the resilience of companies as they restart in the wake of an emergency that is having a serious impact on the country and business in general, requiring new paradigms, new social and economic models, and a reorganisation of working methods to make them smarter and more flexible.

 - Collectivity, or all projects addressed to social innovation and local communities, designed to provide support and offer a concrete solution to the problems, big and small, that have an impact on people and their everyday lives.

-The best project overall will be awarded a 50 thousand euro grant, while the winning idea in each of the two competing categories will receive a 30 thousand euro prize and an excellence advisory programme chosen by the winner and offered with the support of a network of Enabling Partners including: Corriere Innovazione, Osservatori Digital Innovation - Politecnico di Milano, Google, frog design, Roland Berger, Brunswick, K&L Gates, Aruba.it, Mamacrowd and Angels4Women.
+The winner of the Business Resilience category is Voicemed, an app that uses digital voice analysis tools to identify the presence of illnesses, including Covid-19.
+While in the Community category, first place was awarded to Sabreen, a system that enables women under the age of 40 to perform ultrasound breast screening with a specially re-engineered probe connected to a smartphone.
+Both startups have received a 30-thousand-euro prize and an excellence advisory programme chosen by the winner and offered with the support of a network of Enabling Partners including: Corriere Innovazione, Digital Innovation Observatories - Politecnico di Milano, Google, frog design, Roland Berger, Brunswick, K&L Gates, Aruba.it, Mamacrowd and Angels4Women.